pmndrs/react-three-flex/README.md

 **`react-three-flex`** brings the web flexbox spec to [react-three-fiber](https://github.com/react-spring/react-three-fiber).
 It is based on [yoga](https://github.com/facebook/yoga), Facebook's open source layout engine for react-native.
 You might be wondering why.
 But then again, placing content in threejs is hard.
-Think of how you would normally go about making stuff rensponsive, stick to the sides, wrap around, grids, rows, columns, padding, margin.
+Think of how you would normally go about making stuff responsive, stick to the sides, wrap around, grids, rows, columns, padding, margin.
 Especially if you are working on frontend-centric projects where the camera is pointing down, forming a 2-dimensional view.

 You can try a live demo here: ...